JBNC2025/digital_garden/content/index.md

 ---
-title: Welcome to Quartz
+title: Semantic Gardens
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to my digital garden.
+Build with [Quartz 4](https://quartz.jzhao.xyz) This page is a WIP, but for now I'll link a page [here](Test.md) to make sure the graph is working.